vanelnw/book-my-ride-frontend/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Exotic Rentals APP <a name="about-project"></a>
+# 📖 Car Rental App <a name="about-project"></a>

-**Rental a Car** is a car rental application that provides users with the ability to create an account, log in, and reserve a car for a designated time frame.
+**Car Rental App** is a car rental application that provides users with the ability to create an account, log in, and reserve a car for a designated time frame.
 It also allows users to browse through all available vehicles and view specific cars.
 Additionally, users can check their own booking history and view all reservations made by them.

 ## Kanban Board <a name="kanban-board"></a>

-Collaboration team is made of 3 members:
+Collaboration team is made of 5 members:

 - Abeera Tahir
 - Vanel Nwaba